rkyzk/ecopost/README.md

 - For the code for search system, I took basic ideas from this [youtube video](https://www.youtube.com/watch?v=vU0VeFN-abU&t=26s)

-- The code to log in a testuser (line 16-20 in test_views.py) was taken from [this site](https://stackoverflow.com/questions/2619102/djangos-self-client-login-does-not-work-in-unit-tests)
+- The code to sign in a testuser (line 16-20 in test_views.py) was taken from [this site](https://stackoverflow.com/questions/2619102/djangos-self-client-login-does-not-work-in-unit-tests)